 However, grinding using a mill with an integrated sieve gives you control and uniformity over particle size.
 In the case of difficult samples, such as fatty samples, that may be prone to degradation during the homogenisation step, the use of successive grinding steps with sieves of decreasing mesh sizes or repeated grinding with the same mesh size sieve may be appropriate.
 Furthermore, difficult samples can also be treated with liquid nitrogen before grinding.
 This serves to reduce the generation of heat that is produced during the grinding process, thus reducing the chances of analyte degradation and maintaining sample integrity.

+In the case of certain samples such as large fruits, tubors or seeds, it may be necessary to take an equally sized sample of each item and combine these in order to obtain the test sample (for example grinding 1000 sugar beets would be impracticable, and as the beets are not homogenous in size they would not contribute equally to the test sample).

-After grinding, the laboratory sample should be thoroughly mixed, or blended, to obtain a very homogeneous analytical sample.
-In cases where the laboratory sample is flour or liquid, homogenization is not needed but thoroughly mixing or shaking the sample is necessary.
+After grinding, the test sample should be thoroughly mixed, or blended, to obtain a very homogeneous analytical sample.
+In cases where the test sample is flour or liquid, homogenization is not needed but thoroughly mixing or shaking the sample is necessary.
 This is carried out by placing the homogenised sample in a disposable plastic bag or other suitable container, that is, at a maximum, half full and inverting the contents of the container 20 times.

 Once the sample is homogeneous, following grinding and mixing, if required, the test portion is obtained through “grab sampling”.
 The grab sampling must be carried out immediately after the mixing procedure in order to minimise gravitational segregation of the homogenised particles, which may affect the homogeneity of the sample.
 For each sample, two 200 mg test portions are taken from the prepared sample.
 A back up aliquot of the prepared sample is also preserved in the event that a reanalysis of the sample is needed in the future.
 If the backup aliquot is ever used, the homogeneity of the sample would have to be re-established using the bag mixing technique.